 Vocational education methods are implemented in the direction of creating a friendly learning environment and problematic situations to encourage students to actively participate in learning activities, self-discover their abilities and aspirations.
 Implementing the differentiated education motto, ensuring students have access to careers, preparing for the stage of training quality human resources.

-To improve career guidance, Associate Professor Dr. Nguyen Thi Thanh Huyen proposed to improve the legal framework on streaming education, develop policies to support students, improve post-high school training programs, promote the participation of the community and businesses, monitor and evaluate the effectiveness of high school student streaming.
+To improve career guidance, Associate Professor Dr. Nguyen Thi Thanh Huyen proposed to improve the legal framework on education, develop policies to support students, improve post-secondary education programs, promote community and business participation, monitor and evaluate the effectiveness of high school student streaming.
 Along with that, the monitoring and evaluation mechanism should improve the effectiveness of the program.

-Professor Nguyen Van Minh, former Principal of Hanoi National University of Education, said that it is necessary to change society's perception of vocational training.
-The word "vocational" goes with the word "career", so it is necessary to focus on output policies for the careers that have been oriented in schools as well as training after streaming.
-Vocational training must meet the needs of society and ensure fairness.
+Professor Nguyen Van Minh, former Principal of Hanoi National University of Education, said that it is necessary to change the perception of society about vocational training.
+The word “vocation” goes with the word “career” so it is necessary to focus on output policies for the oriented careers in schools as well as training after the stream is divided.
+The direction of vocational training must meet the needs of society and ensure fairness.
 Only then can we change perceptions and convince society.

 With the viewpoint that career education and orientation must start from the needs of students, Ms. Nguyen Thi Thu Anh, former Principal of Nguyen Tat Thanh Secondary and High School, shared that if students want to have needs and interests in career orientation, 100% of teachers in schools must have full awareness of this work.
 This is also consistent with the orientation and goals of the 2018 General Education Program...